se-edu/duke/tutorials/javaFxTutorialPart4.md

 ```

 The `@FXML` annotation marks a `private` or `protected` member and makes it accessible to FXML despite its modifier.
-Without the annotation, we will have to make everything `public` and expose our UI to unwanted changes.
+Without the annotation, we will have to make everything `public` and expose our Duke.UI to unwanted changes.

 The `FXMLLoader` will map the a control with a `fx:id` defined in FXML to a variable with the same name in its controller.
 Notice how in `MainWindow`, we can invoke `TextField#clear()` on `userInput` and access its content just as we did in the previous example.